iwanmartinsetiawan/deb/README.md

 provided is the packaged binary release of skywire, latest version

 At the point you have completed the above, skywire should be running.
 The output of the package installation should provide a link to the hypervisor UI where you an check it in your web browser.

+If you have difficulty with configuring this repository, you may attempt [manually downloading and installing the package](#users-in-china)

 ### 5) Configuring additional visors